Olympus microscopes and photomicrographic equipment

 Trinocular heads have a pair of inclined tubes for binocular viewing plus a third vertical tube that takes an NFK photo eyepiece.

 The trinocular head normally supplied with the CH-2 and CK2 microscopes was the BH-TR45-W, a cream version of the BH-TR45 head that was made for the BH microscope.
 The trinocular head normally supplied with the CK40 and CK40M microscopes was the CH3-TR45.
-Both of these heads have a plain vertical eyepiece tube and need an eyepiece adapter in order to provide the circular dovetail for attaching a photo tube.
+Both of these heads have a plain vertical eyepiece tube and need an eyepiece adapter in order to provide the circular dovetail for attaching a camera adapter.

 On the BH-TR45-W trinocular head, both viewing eyepiece tubes are adjustable.
 To make the viewing eyepieces parfocal with the camera, first focus the image from a low-power objective seen through the camera.
 Then, without touching the microscope’s coarse or fine focus knobs, adjust the left and right viewing eyepiece tubes to bring the images seen through the eyepieces into focus.